 - 2 tsp. pure vanilla extract

-- Preheat oven to 250 and line a baking pan with parchment paper.
+- Preheat oven to 250 and line a baking sheet with parchment paper.

-- Mix oats, almonds, shredded coconut, cinnamon, and salt in a large bowl.
+- Mix oats, almonds, coconut, cinnamon, and salt in a large bowl.

-- Let cool slightly and then mix in the dried fruit.
-If you like your granola chunky, let cool on baking sheet completely and then mix in dried fruit.
+- Let cool to room temperature (about 30/45 minutes) and then mix in the dried apricots.
 Allowing granola to completely cool before mixing will keep some granola chunks in the mix.